whitneyburton/portfolios/students/1510/brenna-martenson/20151120-brenna-martenson-m1.markdown

 ### Being a Community Member

+> "You've been great to work with because no matter how complex the problem, you remained calm, even when frustrated.
+You are very hard on yourself and have high expectations but don't give yourself credit for how much you contribute and know.
+Your enthusiasm to learn how everything works and to follow the TDD process really drove our project and I will always be thankful to have had you as my partner on this project."
+**Dan Winter**

 >"Brenna has very good attention to detail and is great at explaining her ideas.
 She makes a great team member and pair because she rarely gets frustrated and is always willing to listen, try out new ideas, and help others.
 I think if she spoke up more often, she would realize that she knows even more than she thinks she does about problem solving and programming." **Toni Rib**